bradenaw/juniper/README.md

 See the [docs](https://pkg.go.dev/github.com/bradenaw/juniper) for more.

 A few functions do not require generics (e.g. `parallel.Do` and `xmath/xrand.Sample`), and so this library still builds with Go 1.17 and below but with a significantly smaller API.
-Note that pkg.go.dev still builds with 1.17, so the documentation there is incomplete.

 ## Status